 This farm, like so many others, is a family operation.
 Martin Urena has worked alongside his sons Jorge and Emilio as a coffee entrepreneur for over 56 years.
 According to Martin, the last 6 of those years have been enjoyable for him.
 Why is that?
 Because right now these two sons are doing things in coffee that are so innovative, it's literally kicking them out of their own co-op.
 The creativity of the younger coffee-growing generation is inspiring their elders.
 We think that's worth celebrating, so we wanted to partner with this crew.

-So what are these guys doing that makes this coffee worth $8 for a 12oz cup here in the US?
+So what are these guys doing that makes this coffee worth significantly more per 12 oz cup compared to other coffees here in the US?
 They have been experimenting with, and perfecting, slight fermentation of the coffee cherries prior to processing - known as Anaerobic Processing.
 Much like a beer, wine or whiskey, they're created new flavors using short-term fermentation.
 This strategy produces deeper, richer and stranger tasting notes than we've had in coffee before.
-Our last Chumeca tasted like a bottle of Merlot spilled over a blackberry cobbler.
+Our first Chumeca tasted like a bottle of Merlot spilled over a blackberry cobbler.

-This year we have a brand new (but totally different) lot of La Chumeca.
-This one is less of a slap-in-the-face of berries and more reserved, with tastes of pomegranate, rose and red wine.
-It can sit down and debate different philosophies with you.
+This year we have a brand new lot of La Chumeca.
+This one tastes of Lemon, Pomegranate, and Butterscotch, which is a refreshing change from some of the other coffees we've had lately.
 We think it's outstanding and apparently so do you - this coffee is easily one of our most popular choices we've ever served.

 Right now is a really good time to be trying some new coffees at The Well.
-We have a dream team of different coffee options from espresso, cold brew and pour-over options with almost all of them new in the last 5-6 weeks.
+We have a dream team of different coffee options from espresso, cold brew and pour-over options.
 We encourage you to venture outside of your comfort zone and try a few.
 We can whole-heartedly recommend trying out our new La Chumeca.
 It's a wonderful ride for your tastebuds.